Group 11 Rugby League

-Group 11 is a rugby league competition in the surrounding areas of Dubbo, New South Wales, Australia.
+Group 11 was a rugby league competition in the surrounding areas of Dubbo, New South Wales, Australia.
 The competition is played in four grades, these being First-Grade, Reserve-Grade, Under 19s and Ladies League Tag.

+Ahead of the 2022 season, the Group 10 and Group 11 competitions merged to form the Western Premiership.

 Current clubs

-First grade and under 18s sides of Group 11 Clubs play in the Peter McDonald Premiership alongside Group 10 clubs.
-From the 2022 season, Group 11 will only officially field reserve and women's league tag competitions, although a Group 11 Premier will still be crowned in First Grade and Under 18s, with this being the best team in the Group 11 Pool of the Peter McDonald Premiership.
+All four grades of Group 11 Clubs play in the Peter McDonald Premiership alongside Group 10 clubs from the 2023 season.
+For the 2022 season, Group 11 only officially fielded reserve and women's league tag competitions, although a Group 11 Premier was still crowned in First Grade and Under 18s, with this being the best team in the Group 11 Pool of the Peter McDonald Premiership.
+This model will be used in all grades from 2023.